meshcloud/collie-hub/docs/tutorial/README.md

 - import a [reusable kit module](../modules/) from collie hub
 - create and review documentation for your cloud foundation

-Throughout our tutorials, we are goin to use "Livkid Bank" as the name of a fictional organization that we are building a cloud foundation for.
+Throughout our tutorials, we are goin to use "Likvid Bank" as the name of a fictional organization that we are building a cloud foundation for.

 ## Verify Collie Installation